rterakedis/ot-docsy/content/en/paths/_index.md

 menu:
   main:
     weight: 20
+    pre: <i class='fa-solid fa-signs-post'></i>
 type: docs
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+NOTE:  This is a placeholder page that shows you how to use this template site.
 {{% /pageinfo %}}